-The initial research phase comprised three elements: a rapid evidence review, consultations with LGBTIQ+ parents and perinatal service providers and a client file audit of drummond street files.
+The initial research phase comprised three elements: a rapid evidence review; consultations with LGBTIQ+ parents and perinatal service providers; and client data insights drawn from an analysis of Drummond Street's aggregated and de-identified client data.
 The rapid review of the literature aimed to identify early risk factors for the onset of family violence during the transition to parenthood for LGBTIQ+ parents.
 The community consultations with 26 LGBTIQ+ parents and 19 service providers aimed to build on the findings of the evidence review, gathering community and sector insights to identify key learnings for primary prevention, and gather richer insights and understanding of how risk and protective factors impact on LGBTIQ+ parents.
-The file audit looked at the risk factors identified to highlight how often these risk factors were occurring for LGBTIQ+ parents who had experienced family violence during the transition to parenthood.
+The client data insights component included an analysis of de-identified and aggregated data, where Drummond Street clients had consented to their data being used for research and evaluation purposes.
+The aim of the client data insights was to check the assumption that family violence occurs during the transition to parenthood for LGBTIQ+ parents, and to assess the presence of the identified risk factors for LGBTIQ+ families in the early stages of parenthood.
+The analysis I explored whether the risk factors identified in other components of the research also occurred for LGBTIQ+ parents who had experienced family violence during the transition to parenthood.

 The research findings from all three evidence building components then informed the development of a series of primary prevention initiatives.
-These initiatives were designed and enhanced through a number of phases of input from LGBTIQ+ parents, the Project Advisory Group, Respect Victoria, perinatal sector participants, as well as drummond street's LGBTIQ+ family violence practitioners in Queerspace and transition to parenthood practitioners in the Ready Steady Family program.
+These initiatives were designed and enhanced through a number of phases of input from LGBTIQ+ parents, the Project Advisory Group, Respect Victoria, perinatal sector participants, as well as Drummond Street's LGBTIQ+ family violence practitioners in Queerspace and transition to parenthood practitioners in the Ready Steady Family program.